Libertarian Socialism VS Other Socioeconomic Political Models

 libertarian human relationships by identifying, criticizing, and dismantling

-Libertarian Socialism believes in giving power directly to the people instead of concentrating them in elected legislatures.
+Libertarian Socialism premises on giving power directly to the people instead of concentrating said power into elected legislatures.
 While both models basically mean that the people control and own resources, libertarian socialism prefers direct democracy or local councils over legislatures.
-Libertarian socialism is a term that covers a broad spectrum of ideas, all the way from workers’ councils, which were advocated by Libertarian Marxist Rosa Luxemberg to anarchist movements in Revolutionary Catalonia or Free Territory, located in Ukraine.
+Libertarian Socialism is a term that covers a broad spectrum of ideas, all the way from workers’ councils, which were advocated by Libertarian Marxist Rosa Luxemberg, to anarchist movements in Revolutionary Catalonia or Free Territory, located in Ukraine.
 Mikhail Bakunin, Murray Bookchin, and Peter Kropotkin are all examples of prominent libertarian socialists.